SU-100P: Armament

 The main armament of the SU-100P was the D-50/D-10 100-mm gun developed by a team led by F.F.
 Petrov in the design bureau of Plant No. 9 in 1947.
 The SU-100P is capable of firing Armor-Piercing and High-Explosive Fragmentation shells.The vehicle can hold 50 shells.The gun had a traverse range of 143 degrees to either the left or the right, and the maximum elevation range was from -4 to +37 degrees.
 The ZIS-3 panoramic sight was used when firing from closed position while the OP-2 telescopic sight was used to aim the gun during direct firing.

 Communications

 The SU-100P was equipped with a 10 RT-26 radio for external communications.
 The crew communicated via the TPU-47-3 intercom as well as light signaling.

 Engine and transmission

-The SU-100P is powered by a V-105 (V-54-105) V12 4-piston diesel engine that can output 400 hp.
+The SU-100P is powered by a V-105 (V-54-105) V12 4-stroke diesel engine that can output 400 hp.
 It is modified from a V-54 engine while having the following adjustments: